 This a simplified process for installing fibre where there are multiple interests in a property.

-The Telecommunications Act 2001 (Act) is the act that fibre broadband companies like us need to follow.
-Some changes were made in 2017 that introduced a simplified process for installing fibre where there are a few neighbours who share areas such as driveways, cross-lease shared areas or are multiple occupants in a property such as apartment buildings.
+The Telecommunications Act 2001 (Act) is the legislative act that fibre broadband companies like us need to follow.
+Some changes were made to simplify the process for installing fibre, where there are a few neighbours who share areas such as driveways, cross-lease shared areas or there are multiple occupants in a property such as an apartment building.

 The changes were made under the Telecommunications (Property Access and Other Matters) Amendment Act 2017 and they came into force in 2017.
 They are known as the Land Access Reforms.

-The Land Access Reforms are good news for you!
-It means that more individuals or businesses can access high speed broadband with a simplified consent process.
+The Land Access Reforms are good news for you.
+They means that more individuals or businesses can access high speed broadband with a simplified consent process.

 The Land Access Reforms created a 3-tiered system of categories to ensure that property owners who share access areas or driveways have their interests protected.